Comprehensive and Effective Vehicle Exhaust LEV Solutions...

 Engines, whether they are in cars, buses, trucks or locomotives, produce exhaust fumes from the combustion of fuel.
 The exhaust fume that's produced is a mixture of organic and inorganic (POM/PAH) constituents (products of incomplete combustion).
 To put it simply, the exhaust is a complex mixture of gases, vapours, liquid aerosols and particulate substances.

 DEEEs contain a complex mixture of over 40 substances, including gases, vapours, liquid aerosols and particulate substances that are listed as hazardous air pollutants.
 Fifteen of them are listed as carcinogenic to humans.
 Some chemical constituents found include:

 Oxides of Nitrogen (NOx)

 Polycyclic Aromatic Hydrocarbons (PAH’s)

 DEEEs produce less carbon monoxide than petrol engines but more oxides of nitrogen, sulphur oxides, aldehydes and particulate matter.

 DEEEs produce 20 to 100 times more particles than petrol engines meaning they are usually more visible to the human eye; this is because they contain over ten times more soot.
 The soot particulates in DEEEs have hundreds of organic substances adsorbed onto their surface, some of which are potentially more harmful to health than others.
-The soot content in the DEEEs varies from 60% to 80% depending on the fuel used and the type and condition of engine.
-As these substances can be dangerous to a person's health, it's important to extra the toxic fumes with an exhaust extraction system.
+The soot content in the DEEEs varies from 60% to 80% depending on the fuel used and the type and condition of the engine.
+As these substances can be dangerous to a person's health, it's important to extra the toxic fumes with an exhaust extractor.